 -Support groups offer another effective way to get through your difficult time after someone close to you passes away.
 These groups are comprised of others experiencing loss, too.
 These are almost always free to participate in and take place all over locally.
 Just search online for “support groups near me” or visit these websites:

-- org allows you to search for a support group by zip code: https://www.griefshare.org/holidays
+- Search for a support group by zip code: https://www.griefshare.org/holidays

-- com’s search tools allow you to search for a specific support group type: https://grief.com/grief-support-group-directory/
+- Search for a specific support group type: https://grief.com/grief-support-group-directory/

 -Take time off and spend time with family and friends to reflect on the person you lost and all the memories you shared.
 You might think “I already did that,” however, when you are initially grieving it’s tough to fully collect yourself and spend time truly and effectively reflecting.
 Taking the proper time out from work, school or any other weighty responsibilities can really help you ease into this period of true healing.